 3. Get Your Sunshine Vitamin

 Vitamin D is not really a vitamin, but a pre-hormone produced in the skin after exposure to the sun’s UVB rays.
 So vitamin D levels typically drop in the Fall/Winter months when we get less sun exposure.
 A study published in 2009 in the Archives of Internal Medicine, found that 70% – 97% of Americans have insufficient blood levels of Vitamin D. Vitamin D is known for it’s role in building strong bones, but it also plays a significant role in our immunity.
 Some research shows that vitamin D is more effective in preventing the flu than a flu shot.
 So the Fall is a good time to supplement with vitamin D3.
-To learn more, read: Are You Getting Enough Vitamin D?
+To learn more, read: Immune System Superstar-Vitamin D, and Are You Getting Enough Vitamin D?